cristiangiehl1/clone-tabnews/README.md

 ## CPUs (Central Processing Units) and GPUs (Graphics Processing Units).

+**CPU**
 The CPU is often described as the “brain” of the computer because it handles a wide variety of computational tasks necessary for the system to operate.
 It executes the instructions of computer programs through a fetch-decode-execute cycle.
 These processors manage everything from basic arithmetic and logical operations to system control and input/output management.
 Processors like the **Intel Core** series or **AMD Ryzen** series are designed for versatility, efficiently handling diverse workloads.

+**GPU**
 Initially developed to accelerate the rendering of images, videos, and 3D graphics, the GPU has evolved into a powerful processor optimized for parallel computation.
 It is the reason behind the Generate AI boom that the world has seen in the last 3 years.
-G PUs contain thousands of smaller, specialized cores designed to perform many calculations simultaneously.
+GPUs contain thousands of smaller, specialized cores designed to perform many calculations simultaneously.
 This massively parallel architecture makes them exceptionally efficient not only for graphic designing but for other tasks involving high computation.
 High-performance GPU examples include the **NVIDIA Blackwell B200,** **RTX4090**, and **AMD Radeon RX series** support AI development, gaming, graphic designing, and more

 ![CPU X GPU](https://cdn.analyticsvidhya.com/wp-content/uploads/2025/05/Info-2.webp)